 Citrix is more difficult to learn if you are an IT beginner.
 But hopefully, this guide will give you the tools and encouragement to get started.

 - Become a jack-of-all-trades.
-Since Citrix incorporates many different areas of IT, such as networking, analytics, and operations systems, you should learn a little bit of everything.
+Since Citrix incorporates many areas of IT, such as networking, analytics, and operations systems, you should learn a bit of everything.

 - Access Citrix’s resources.
 Read Citrix’s VDI Handbook and Best Practices.
 You can also attend a Citrix Master Class online, where Citrix insiders will teach you how to master the latest products.